MicrosoftDocs/azure-stack-docs.de-DE/azure-stack/user/azure-stack-key-vault-sample-app.md

   -Password $applicationPassword

 Write-Host "Creating a new AAD service principal"
-$servicePrincipal = New-AzureRmADServicePrincipal `
+$servicePrincipal = New-AzADServicePrincipal `
   -ApplicationId $ADApp.ApplicationId

 # Create a new resource group and a key vault in that resource group.
-New-AzureRmResourceGroup `
+New-AzResourceGroup `
   -Name $resourceGroupName `
   -Location $location

 Write-Host "Creating vault $vaultName"
-$vault = New-AzureRmKeyVault -VaultName $vaultName `
+$vault = New-AzKeyVault -VaultName $vaultName `
   -ResourceGroupName $resourceGroupName `
   -Sku standard `
   -Location $location

 # Specify full privileges to the vault for the application.
-Write-Host "Setting access policy" Set-AzureRmKeyVaultAccessPolicy -VaultName $vaultName ` -ObjectId $servicePrincipal.Id `
+Write-Host "Setting access policy" Set-AzKeyVaultAccessPolicy -VaultName $vaultName ` -ObjectId $servicePrincipal.Id `
   -PermissionsToKeys all `
   -PermissionsToSecrets all